 We’ve all seen dogs tied outside cafés, restaurants, and stores in the city.
-While it’s a very good idea to include your dog in your day-to-day life and take him places, tying him up unattended is not in his best interest and can even be dangerous.
+While it’s a very good idea to include your dog in your day-to-day life and take them places, tying them up unattended is not in their best interest and can even be dangerous.

 What’s the Problem?